open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Feedback is one critical aspect of a team's ability to constantly improve.
 Team members must understand what they're doing right so they can *continue* doing that.
 They must also understand the mistakes they've made so that they can work on those issues.
-Feedback can come from multiple source and travel in muultiple directions.
+Feedback can come from multiple source and travel in multiple directions.
 Managers who oversee a problem with people working together can suggest methods of improvement.
 Teammates can make suggestions to each other regarding problems they've seen and suggestions on how to improve.
 Customers can provide feedback on the improvements that will improve their lives.